 - i.
-Derivative financial instruments;

-- ii.
-Available-for-sale financial assets;

-- iii.
-Share based payment transactions;

-- iv.
-Defined benefit and other long-term employee benefits; and

-- v.
-Assets and liabilities related to business combinations.
+Derivative financial instruments; - ii.
+Certain financial assets and liabilities measured at fair value (refer accounting policy on financial instruments); - iii.
+Share based payment transactions; - iv.
+Defined benefit and other long-term employee benefits environment in which the entity operates.
+All financial information presented in Indian rupees has been rounded to the nearest million except share and per share data.